 Notes

-How to Make White Chocolate Peanut Butter Balls Step-by-Step
+How to Make Peanut Butter Snowballs Step-by-Step

-Cream the Peanut Butter: In a large bowl (or the bowl of a stand mixer fitted with the paddle attachment), stir together 1 cup of creamy peanut butter, 2 tablespoons of unsalted butter, and 1 teaspoon of vanilla extract until completely combined.
+Cream the Peanut Butter: In a large bowl (or the bowl of a stand mixer fitted with the paddle attachment), stir together 1 cup of creamy peanut butter, 2 tablespoons of room-temperature unsalted butter, and 1 teaspoon of vanilla extract until completely combined.

 Mix the Truffles: Add 1½ cups of powdered sugar and 1 cup of graham cracker crumbs.
 Stir until completely combined.
+The dough should be slightly crumbly but hold together when pressed.
+If it’s too wet, add a bit more powdered sugar.

-Decorate the Truffles: Place the remaining white chocolate bark (usually 3-4 tablespoons) into a Ziplock bag and cut off the tip of the corner.
+Decorate the Truffles: Place the remaining white chocolate (usually 3-4 tablespoons) into a Ziplock bag and cut off the tip of the corner.
 Drizzle the white chocolate over the truffles and top with festive sprinkles if desired.
 Allow the white chocolate to harden completely (about 15 minutes in the fridge) and then transfer the truffles to an airtight container.

-Leave a Review
+Leave a Reply